Common-Longitudinal-ICU-data-Format/ARF-NIV_TreatmentLocation/outlier-thresholds/README.md

 In this directory, we define outlier thresholds for variables specific to the project.

-Before running the code for this project, please upload the file [`project_outlier_thresholds.csv`](project_outlier_thresholds.csv) within this directory into your local working directory folder alongside the R scripts such that it appears like this:
+Before running the code for this project, please upload the file [`project_outlier_thresholds.csv`](project_outlier_thresholds.csv) within this directory into your local project directory folder alongside the R scripts such that it appears like this:

 <pre>
-[NAME OF YOUR LOCAL WORKING DIRECTORY FOLDER]/
+[NAME OF YOUR LOCAL PROJECT DIRECTORY FOLDER]/
 ├── config/
 │   └── config.yaml
 ├── 00_local_CLIF_ARF_cohort_identification.Rmd